Blackeyes (TV series): Press coverage before broadcast

 The premiere of the series was eagerly anticipated.
 Six months before screening it was promoted on the cover of The Listener with an image of Gina Bellman in role as the title character and the caption "Potter's Dream - Beyond The Singing Detective".
 James Saynor, the magazine's sub-editor at the time, wrote inside of Potter's ambitious desire to subvert the norms of film grammar in the series following an on-set interview with the fledgling director.
 In the lead-up to broadcast Potter promoted the series by appearing on TV chat-show Saturday Matters with Sue Lawley and was interviewed in newspapers such as New Statesman and The Observer.
 Each time he made reference to "falling in love with Blackeyes", making clear how personal this project was to him.

-A press screening on 22 November of the series provoked negative responses in several of the journalists and reviewers present.
+A press screening of the series on 22 November provoked negative responses in several of the journalists and reviewers present.
 It was described in previews as "soft porn". and "a simple turn-on for male viewers".
-Some journalists used their reports as excuses to attack Potter; in City Limits Deborah Orr described him as "unpleasant", Maria Lexton condemned him in Time Out as "a very sick man...[with a] twisted attitude to women and fucking" and in the Evening Standard he was dismissed as "a dirty old man".
+Some journalists attacked Potter in their reports: in City Limits Deborah Orr described him as "unpleasant", Maria Lexton condemned him in Time Out as "a very sick man...[with a] twisted attitude to women and fucking" and in the Evening Standard he was dismissed as "a dirty old man".
 The Daily Mirror created a new nickname for Potter when its front-page headline asked, "All clever stuff - Or just Dirty, Den?"
 Sally Payne summed up the tension between Potter's intentions and their execution in the Sunday Times, "My gut feeling was distinct unease which verged on outrage the more I thought about it.
 I became convinced that Potter was guilty of the crime he was condemning."